aatack/Optimall/README.md

 ```
 import qualified Data.Map as Map
-data Hierarchy a b c = Unit a
+data Hierarchy a b = Unit b a
-                     | Keyed b (Map.Map String (Hierarchy a b c))
+                   | Keyed b (Map.Map String (Hierarchy a b))
-                     | Ordered c [Hierarchy a b c]
+                   | Ordered b [Hierarchy a b]
 ```

-The types `b` and `c` are the metadata stored when the hierarchy branches into unordered key-value pairs or an ordered list respectively, while the type `a` is the data type stored at the leaves.
-A `Hierarchy` is rarely used on its own, and most of the interactions are done via a specific instance of it, known as a `Graph`:
+The type argument `b` is the metadata stored when the hierarchy branches into unordered key-value pairs or an ordered list respectively, while the type `a` is the data type stored at the leaves.
+A `Hierarchy` is rarely used on its own, and most of the interactions are done via a specific instance of it, specifically a `Graph`:

 ```
-type Graph a = Hierarchy (Node a) (Template a) (Template a)
+type Graph a = Hierarchy (Node a) (Template a)
 ```

-Templates will be defined in the next section, but the important part is that a graph consists of a JSON-like object with `Node`s at its leaves, but at each level there is also a `Template`.
+Templates will be defined in the next section, but the important part is that a graph consists of a JSON-like object with `Node`s at its leaves, with a `Template` at each level.

 A graph representing a single layer of a MLP might look something like this (in psuedocode):